rabie-snoussi/pixel-game/README.md

 ## 🚀 Deployment <a name="deployment"></a>

-First, we need to install the dependencies, then we can run the project by the following commands:
+First, we need to install the dependencies, then we can run the project using the following commands:

 ```
 npm install